tompretto/producer-consumer-synchronization/README.md

-# pthreads-with-mutex-locks
+# Producer-Consumer synchronization
-Linux c example with pthreads and Mutex locks
+Linux c example with Process and Thread synchronization

 This file explores various methods to fix the race conditions in multi-processes, multi-threaded program.
 When processes and threads access the same resources, race condition will occur and data or output will not be the same as expected.